iYadavVaibhav/stem/docs/2-Data-Engineering/data-warehousing.md

   dm3 --> u3
   ```

+As of 2022, this is traditional data warehousing.
+It works fine for most of the needs specially internal work.
+However, with the big data shift, some things have changed and this may not be an ideal solution.

+Changes in modern big data landscape:

+- Sources - variety of data sources has increased, eg, APIs, File
+- Triggers - Batch / Event / Realtime - along with batch, now we have event based data pipeline triggers and realtime data pipeline.
+- Process - ETL to ELT - Now that we have more compute and more data, it makes sense to first load the data as it is huge, and then do transformations as we have more compute.
+- Structure - Now we have JSON, Blog, Images, GeoSpacial, IoT data and more, this is a shift from structured datasets.

+To cater these changes you may have to include:

+- Real time data pipeline using Kafka and Kinesis
+- Event based pipeline using AWS Lambda
+- ETL to Generic ETL where same ETL job can be used to connect to multiple data sources with some param modifications.
+- Orchestration tools to better manage 100s of ETL scripts.

 ## Logical Design in Data Warehousing

-- **What is Logical Modeling**
+- **What is Logical Modelling**
   - Logical Model is conceptual (pen & paper), focus on business needs and build subject-oriented `schema`.
 It more to understand use case, end user and the information you need.

 - **How to build Logical Model**
   - Identify the things of importance, _entity_ (data item, like user, book) and its properties _attributes_ (columns; like name, dob).
   - Determine data _granularity_, week, day, month.
   - Determine how entities are related to each other, _relationships_.
-Also called _entity relationship modeling_.
+Also called _entity relationship modelling_.
   - Determine the _unique identifier_ for each entity record, which is `primary_key` in physical model.
 It applies to OLAP, OLTP, 3NF EDW, star and snowflake.
   - Next, divide data into _facts_ and _dimensions_.
 Write down all dimension and facts required.
 Several distinct dimensions, combined with facts, enable you to answer business questions.
   - _Identify the source data_ that will feed the data mart model, that is, populate the facts and dimensions.